 Requires a Data Protection Officer (DPO) in certain instances.GDPR requires the appointment of a DPO in organizations whose core activities consist of large scale processing operations that require regular and systematic monitoring of data subjects or the processing of special categories of data.
 The data protection officer may be an employee or a contractor as long as they can fulfill the tasks detailed in Article 39, such as monitoring the company’s compliance with GDPR.

 Requires maintaining records.Finally, a critical measure of GDPR is that data controllers are required to maintain records of the processing activities relevant to each candidate, such as purposes for having a candidate’s data, logs of how you found them, and envisioned parameters for erasure.
 Controllers must be able to provide this data upon request.
 This makes recruiting in spreadsheets and multiple tools a risk for GDPR compliance.
 Using an ATS like Lever that stores every piece of data and every interaction your company has with a candidate in one place supports your ability to provide records and prove compliance.

 If you’re a company that recruits and hires EU residents, you need to be aware of the requirements for processing their personal data.
 This may impact the way you recruit, like how you notify applicants and sourced candidates about the personal data you're collecting from them and how you store their personal data.
 For full context, there’s no better resource than the text of GDPR.

 As a premium applicant tracking system with global customers, data security and compliance are a top priority at Lever.
-Our existing best practices around information security and privacy, including our SOC 2 Type 2 compliance, provide a strong foundation for compliance under GDPR going forward.
+Our existing best practices around information security and privacy, including our EU-U.S. Privacy Shield certification and SOC 2 Type 2 compliance, provide a strong foundation for compliance under GDPR going forward.
 Lever is actively preparing for GDPR compliance, and is committed to working with our customers in their compliance efforts.